 The site is not located in a flood prone area and no wetlands, lakes, ponds, canals, or other waters or waterways were identified on the property.
-There are no unique features or resources which constrain site development.
+There are no unique features or resources which constrain site development or warrant special design considerations.
 The site does not contain known habitat for listed species.

-Impacts will be minimized by installing forebay catch basins at each of the two (2) stormwater pipe inflow locations and monthly visual inspections of the stormwater pond will be mandated in the operation and maintenance requirements of the store.
-Pervious pavement will be installed in no less than 25% of the parking spaces and an approximately 5,000 gallon cistern will be installed and maintained to collect rainwater from the rooftop for use in irrigation.
+Surface drainage impacts will be minimized by installing fore bays at each of the two (2) stormwater pipe inflow locations and monthly visual inspections of the stormwater pond will be mandated in the operation and maintenance requirements of the store.
+Pervious pavement will be installed in no less than 25% of the parking spaces and an approximately 5,000-gallon cistern will be installed and maintained to collect rainwater from the rooftop for use in irrigation.